saracoglumert/fu27soma-pa/README.md

 ```

 ## To-Do
+- UI for connection on nodes -- soon
 - UI on server node for endpoints (end of manage script) -- p1
-- UI for connection on nodes -- p1
 - Update to aca-py v0.12.1 -- p1.5
 - Solve problems with aca-py Redis plugin integration -- p2
 - Access Redis cluster from Python -- p2